qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 :align: center
 :class: shadow-image
 :width: 90%

+Training an object classifier for FoxP3 by selecting individual cells
 :::

 Once you are done with one marker, choose {menuselection}`Save & Apply` and enter a name to identify your classifier.